Medical expert of the article

 - partial or total gastrectomy.

-- specific malabsorption of vitamin B 12 - the use of chelates (phytates, EDTA), binding calcium, which leads to impaired absorption of vitamin B 12;
+- specific malabsorption of vitamin B 12 - the use of chelates (phytates, EDTA) that bind calcium, which leads to impaired absorption of vitamin B 12;

-- intestinal diseases that occur with generalized impairment of absorption, including malabsorption of vitamin B 12;
+- intestinal diseases accompanied by generalized malabsorption, including malabsorption of vitamin B12;

-- diseases of terminal ileum (resection, shunting, Crohn's disease, tuberculosis, lymphoma);
+- diseases of the terminal ileum (resection, bypass, Crohn's disease, tuberculosis, lymphoma);

 - pancreatic insufficiency;